 Rolex CEO Speaks On Retail, AI, and CPO

-Rolex isn’t silent, but it is selective where it speaks.
-That’s why I paid close attention when CEO Jean-Frédéric Dufour sat on a Dubai Watch Week panel for about 45 minutes with Wei Koh and Ahmed Seddiqi.
-It was filmed, it was relaxed, and it covered a lot of ground: retail, AI, Certified Pre-Owned, younger collectors, and even the role of watch journalists in a social-media world.
+Rolex doesn’t often give interviews with its CEO.
+The brand is famously controlled in how it communicates, so I paid close attention when CEO Jean-Frédéric Dufour sat on a Dubai Watch Week panel for about 45 minutes with Wei Koh, founder of Revolution magazine, and Ahmed Seddiqi, chairman of Seddiqi Holding, the group behind the Middle East’s largest luxury watch retailer and Dubai Watch Week itself.
+The panel, which felt very candid and conversational, covered a lot of ground: retail, AI, Certified Pre-Owned, and even the role of younger collectors in a social-media-driven world.

 Image Source: Switzerland Global Enterprise

 Wei Koh asked Dufour about Rolex’s Bucherer acquisition and what it might mean for Rolex’s long-term retail strategy.
-The answer was straightforward.
+The answer was pretty straightforward.
 Bucherer accounts for a small slice of Rolex’s overall distribution.
 Rolex is not steering its business toward an all-Rolex, vertically owned network.
-The long-standing model of working with independent Authorized Dealers remains central.
+The long-standing model of working with independent Authorized Dealers remains central to their distribution.

 Dufour framed the Bucherer deal as a learning opportunity.
 Bucherer is a sophisticated retailer with deep experience running multi-brand stores and mono-brand boutiques.
 Owning that organization gives Rolex direct insight into the realities of front-line retail in a way they simply didn’t have before.
 That doesn’t mean Bucherer suddenly replaces, or even overshadows, the family-owned jeweler in a smaller market that has been selling Rolex for decades.

-That’s where my mind goes to standardization.
+That’s where I start to wonder about standardization.
 On paper, Rolex is already laying the groundwork for a more unified ownership experience.
 Every modern Rolex comes with a warranty card that contains an NFC chip.
-A couple years ago, Rolex filed a patent for a digital portal that could open when that card is scanned, one side facing the customer, the other facing the retailer.
-On the customer side, you can imagine service history, manuals, maybe even resale or insurance tools.
-On the retailer side, you can imagine inventory, allocation, and after-sales workflow tied directly to an individual watch.
+A couple years ago, Rolex filed a patent for a digital portal that could open when that card is scanned.
+On the customer side, the portal could show service history, manuals, maybe even resale or insurance tools.
+On the retailer side, you can imagine after-sales workflow and some sort of client portal.

 Image Source: Hodinkee

 The panel also dipped into manufacturing.
-Here, Dufour shared a detail that tells you a lot about how Rolex works without sounding like a marketing line.
-He said the average age of Rolex’s machine tools is eight years.
-In other words, the equipment that cuts cases, mills components, and finishes parts is constantly being renewed.
-Older machines are retired, newer ones are brought in, and the whole industrial backbone is kept on a relatively tight replacement cycle.
+Here, Dufour shared an interesting detail: the average age of Rolex’s machine tools is eight years.
+In other words, the equipment that cuts cases, mills components, and finishes parts is being renewed every eight years, on average.

 How Rolex actually uses AI